joe-speedboat/workshop.ansible/14 Ansible Handlers.md

     ansible -m dnf -a "state=absent name=lighttpd" linux
 * Run the playbook again
-* Can you see the handlers
+* Can you see, the handlers got fired!?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyODc3MjcwNSwxOTU5Mzc0MzM4XX0=
+eyJoaXN0b3J5IjpbLTE0MzczNDgyMzcsMTk1OTM3NDMzOF19
 -->